Rangipuke

 Central City Library Tāmaki Pātaka Kōrero, 44-46 Lorne Street | Open 7 days

-The poem is about the library’s location near Te wai Horotiu stream and Lorne Street, and is engraved into the basalt walls of the steps and the REO seating.
-A Māori translation of the poem is engraved around the the seats.
+The poem is about the library’s location near Te Wai Horotiu stream and Lorne Street and is engraved into the basalt steps.
+The three bronze seats spelling REO have the Te Reo Māori translation of the poem engraved around them.

 2.